Nmonchart

 Better to study the VM LPAR physical CPU use and UTIL graphs.

-Adding new graphs - I am interested in hearing you ideas on new graphs you would like to have. - They need to add value for most nmon users - Adding graphs from the nmon file is pretty easy as we have
+Adding new graphs - I am interested in hearing your ideas on new graphs you would like to have. - They need to add value for most nmon users - Adding graphs from the nmon file is pretty easy as we have

-- So it is a cut'n'paste rename the graph and make minor formatting changes
+- So it is a cut'n'paste, rename the graph and make minor formatting changes

 for the column, don't forget the button lines at the bottom.